buymeagoat/Selenite/docs/application_documentation/PYANNOTE_SETUP.md

 Goal: enable pyannote diarization under `backend/models/huggingface/pyannote` and run it in Selenite.

 ## Prereqs
-- Use the backend virtualenv for all commands: `cd backend`.
+- Run all commands from the repository root (the snippets use `backend/...` relative paths).
 - ffmpeg installed and on PATH.
 - Hugging Face token available (env `HF_TOKEN` or CLI login).